-Amazon makes it simple to sell in Australia, create your own online storefron
+Amazon makes it simple to sell in Australia, create your own online storefront

 .
 You can also choose from a number of advertising solutions designed to help your brand and products stand out to buyers.

-Amazon is designed to support sellers at every level of experience, so if you’re new to online selling we have a range of handy guides and tips to help you get started with your online store.Learn how to sell on Amazon >
+Amazon is designed to support sellers at every level of experience.
+If you’re new to online selling we have a range of handy Amazon seller case studies, guides and tips to help you get started with your online store.Learn how to sell on Amazon >

 1. The first option is an Individual plan, which can suit first-time sellers and occasional sellers.
 The pay-as-you-go structure of this plan provides flexibility if you’re not selling on a regular basis, or if you won’t need advertising or bulk-listing options.

 Now to equip yourself with the knowledge you’ll need to sell books and deliver quality service for your customers.
-Learn how to accurately comply with Amazon’s book condition requirement
+Learn how to accurately comply with Amazon’s book condition requirements